Iyad87/SpringMVCWeather/README.md

 ## Deployment

-N/A
+The project is currently deployed to a free instance of Heroku using normal heroku java deployment (NOT spring boot!).
+Until I fix the app.properties dependency issue you need to manually update the two API keys in the app.properties file before deploying to your heroku instance.
+Totally sucks I know.

+Also, the Angular app.js contains a global for the domain name (matching the heroku domain name given during the heroku create command).
+This will differ if it's deployed to a different cloud instance.
+At some point I'll figure out how to abstract this correctly.

 ## TODO Stuff

+* Fix the heroku properties to be environment variables
 * Spring code based setup (not XML)
 * Fix the separation of tests/src code (src/main/java, test/java) (and resources)
 * Error handling - Probably should add a custom exception handler in UI
-* Push to Heroku - Need to install this in the cloud on Heroku at some point too.
-I may switch this over to Spring boot at this point

 ## Getting Help